realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Writing_a_Cover_Letter.md

 Example

 Thank you for taking the time to review my resume for this position.
 I’m confident I can excel in this role using my combined work experience and skills from the Google \_\_\_\_ Professional Certificate.
 I’m looking forward to an interview and request the privilege to follow up on my application’s progress in the coming weeks.

+Proofread your cover letter
+Many errors in cover letters are caused by copying and pasting text from one cover letter to another.
+After you write your cover letter, proofread it carefully to catch these common things: